 Social Ties.
-Two scales were used as measures of social ties.
+Social ties component was measured by 1) civic-mindedness scale, 2) community participation scale, 3) social trust scale and 4) family adaptability and cohesion scales.
 Dual scaling (Nishisato, 1980) was used to scale response options and scaled scores were obtained for each of civic-mindedness and community participation scales.
 Dual scaling of 8 items civic-mindedness scale yielded a two dimensional structure, in which 4 items were loaded high on the first dimension and they reflected community cohesion, while the other 4 items were loaded high on the second self-governance dimension.
-Cronbach's alpha for 4 item community solidarity subscale was .543 while that for the other 4 item self-governance subscale was .147.
+Cronbach's alpha for 4 item community solidarity subscale was .543 while that for the other 4 item selfgovernance subscale was .147.
 The community participation items were Dual-scaled and the 3 item scale provided Cronbach's alpha .848.
-Similarly, 8 items for each of family adaptability and cohesion.
-Cronbach's alphas for family adaptability and cohesion.
+Similarly, two item social trust scale was Dual-scaled and the two item scale showed Cronbach's alpha .411.
+Finally, 8 items for each of family adaptability and cohesion were Dual-scaled and the scaled scores were used as measures for family adaptability and cohesion.
 Cronbach's alphas for family adaptability and cohesion were .916 and .942, respectively.